 Probiotics and Prebiotics to Aid Microflora

 Probiotics and prebiotics, what are they, and what is the difference?
 Both probiotics and prebiotics are essential in maintaining your dog’s healthy gut microbiome.
 Probiotics are essentially live microorganisms that when administered in adequate amounts confer a health benefit to the host.
-Whereas prebiotics, are essentially fiber, which feeds the good bacteria that already exists in your dog’s gut.
+Whereas prebiotics, are essentially fiber, which feeds the good bacteria that already exist in your dog’s gut.

 The fiber travels undigested to the dog’s colon where it ferments and is converted into short-chain fatty acids (SCFAs).
 SCFAs inhibit the growth of harmful bacteria and support the helpful ones.